VeryBigThings/chroner/README.md

 Always create a new branch and request a PR from code owner.

-All endpoints and API resources are mapped from (official documentation)[https://app.drchrono.com/api-docs/].
+All endpoints and API resources are mapped from [official documentation](https://app.drchrono.com/api-docs/).
 If you want to add new endpoint, find a belonging context and define it there.

 ### Testing

 All endpoints need to be tested at one point.
 Tests are configured using cassettes with [ex_vcr](https://github.com/parroty/exvcr).
 Due to this decision you need to setup desired state on you Dr.Chrono app before running the test and recording new cassettes.
 If you're fixing or modifying existing endpoints/tests, please [delete](https://github.com/parroty/exvcr#mix-vcrdelete-delete-cassettes) desired cassette first and then record your own.

 To (re)record new cassettes you must provision an valid [access token](https://app.drchrono.com/api-docs/#section/Authorization) and export it as environment variable under the name of `ACCESS_TOKEN`.
 Be aware of defining right access token scope for the endpoints you need to test.
 If not sure what scope to use, use all [available](https://app.drchrono.com/api-docs/#section/Authentication) rights.
+Also, recorded cassettes don't track `authorization` header by default.

 Scopes:
 ```